 Residences are high-density living communities.
 That can make it easier for a communicable disease to make the rounds.
 Although it is impossible to avoid catching all of the germs that go around, the following are some personal care strategies that will minimize your risk and keep you healthy for your studies and your social life.

 Make sure that all of your immunizations are up to date and carry that immunization record with you.
 Most students entering university this fall will have had the Hepatitis B vaccine series.
-If for some reason you didn't have it or didn't complete the series, it would be advisable to follow up with your doctor of Public Health Unit to discuss getting immunized.
-Visit the following page for information on how to retrieve your immunization records.
+If for some reason you didn't have it or didn't complete the series, it would be advisable to follow up with your doctor or Public Health Unit to discuss getting immunized.
+Click here for information on how to retrieve your immunization records.

 Preventing the Spread of Germs